pococms/website/docs/technical-overview.md

 ---
 ```

-The only place this works is the home page, because it's the only place
+This only applies to the home page, because it's the only place
 PocoCMS respects the `theme:` rule.